TropicalBastos/GeoCircle/README.md

 ## Usage

-Firstly you'd have to create A `GeoCircle` object and pass it the correct parameters.
+To get started, create a `GeoCircle` object and pass it the correct parameters.
 In your array of data you need to have a `LatLng` object of anatomy `{ lat: 34.0001, lng: -33.1111 }` by default the key latlng is used but you can specify a user-defined key for example `coords` as the fourth argument to the `GeoCircle` constructor.

 ```javascript
 const GeoCircle = require('geocircle');